soniamitchell/hugo_source_files/content/post/2020-11-06-vscode-liveshare.md

 ![5](/vscode_liveshare/6_contacts.png)

-To end the session, do one of the these:
+To end the session, do one of the following:

 * Click on your name in the status bar and "Stop Collaboration Session"
 * Select the "Stop collaboration session" icon in the Live Share panel